dvershinin/fds/docs/cloudflare.md

 Once the token is created, copy it to clipboard, then run in your Terminal: `fds config`.
 Paste it in the token when prompted.
 Done.
 Cloudflare integration is enabled.

+Now, any time you run `fds block 1.2.3.4`, the blocking will be done in both FirewallD and in Cloudflare.
+Specifically, the blocks in Cloudflare are added under Firewall->Tools under every domain in the account.

+The same applies to blocking countries.
+The only gotcha there is that Free Cloudflare accounts are not eligible for country blocking as is. `fds` detects a free account and adds Captcha challenge for blocked countries, to at least somehow circumvent the free account's limitations.